hite/generator-wpd/README.md

 ```

 And now, you enter into the app directory to start coding.
 That is fast and esay.

+The last keyboard hits are `grunt rundemo` ,and you will see the demo,ENJOY!

 ### About generator submodules
 > mobile-basic